 Pigeons are very dirty because they do not really clean themselves and they will live almost anywhere, under almost any conditions.
 They can cause food poisoning and spread disease such as cryptococcosis, histoplasmosis, toxoplasmosis, salmonella.
 Their droppings can destroy buildings and statues.
 Other pests like fleas, lice, mites and ticks that also spread disease may live on these birds.

-Find information for kids and teachers alike on pigeon pest control at the official NPMA website.
+Find information for kids and teachers alike on pigeons at the official NPMA website.

 European Starlings were introduced in New York over a hundred years ago.
 These birds may produce two groups of offspring per year, each with four to seven babies.

 Starlings love seeds but in the spring and summer they look for baby insects (grubs).
 Another interesting starling fact for kids is that they will forage in open trash containers and will eat spilled food in parks and picnic sites.

 Starlings can be found anywhere from farms to cities.
 They usually travel in flocks and graze in short grass.
 They also build nests in trees or in gutters.

 Starlings will nest in trees and eat fruit, making them a big problem for fruit farmers.
 Their droppings may weaken steel and lead to structural damage.
 When their droppings get on the ground, fungus grows and can lead to diseases such as histoplasmosis.
 Starlings are also known for flying into airplanes, occasionally causing them to crash.

-Parents and students can find more facts about and information on starling pest control at the official NPMA website.
+Parents and kids can find more facts about and information on starlings at the official NPMA website.